 And today, we will deviate a little from our customs and take you for a walk outside, straight to your backyard.

-In this article, we will help you understand the types of backyard design that exist (the most common at least), and we will try to clarify to you, as much as possible, the precise contours for each of them so that you can make the specific adjustment for you.
+In this article, we will help you understand the types of backyard design that exist (the most common at least), and we will try to clarify for you, as much as possible, the precise contours for each of them so that you can make the specific adjustment that works for you.

 1. Make it wild.

-Intuitively, the average person's first perception of a backyard is a compound that is not really an integral part of his home but a kind of home-nature combination.
-Ex Territory that painted in natural green.
+Intuitively, the average person's first perception of a typical backyard is a defined area that is not really an integral part of his home but a kind of home-nature combination.
+Ex Territory that is painted in natural green.

-As a result of this perception, the type of backyard design that we will talk about in this paragraph, which we will call - "the wild," - arises.
+As a result of this common perception, the type of backyard design we will talk about in this paragraph, which we will call - "the wild," - arises.

 The wild design is indeed characterized by being a highlight of the house's exterior.
-Ha will still be part of the house but will express a more profound link to nature.
+He will still be part of the house but express a more profound link to nature.

-You will mostly see there a lovely garden and lots of greenery.
-Furniture that is characterized by durability to stay in outdoor conditions, and possibly also some fruit and ornamental trees.
+You will mostly see there a lovely garden and lots of greenery and Furniture characterized by durability to stay in outdoor conditions, and possibly also some fruit and ornamental trees.

-The main principle underlying this type of design is the desire to leave nature precisely as it is - in nature - the only thing is that due to its proximity to human residence, it will be given some aspects of home (furniture, delicate landscaping, and more).
+The main principle underlying this type of design is the desire to leave nature precisely as it is - in nature - and due to its proximity to human residence, it will be given some aspects of 'home' (Furniture, delicate landscaping, and more).
 But its main imprint will still be mainly natural and green.

 Into the wild!